BrightspaceUI/core/components/button/README.md

 ## Add Button [d2l-button-add]

-The `d2l-button-add` element is is for quickly adding new items inline (for example in a list).
+The `d2l-button-add` element is for quickly adding new items inline (for example in a list).

 <!-- docs: demo code properties name:d2l-button-add display:block autoSize:false size:xsmall -->
 ```html